Tryliom/Pixi-battle/README.md

 sudo apt install -y gcc gdb
 ```

-Go in CLion -> settings -> Build, execution, .. -> toolchains, add a new one.
+Go to CLion → settings → Build, execution, → toolchains, add a new one.

 Select WSL.

-## Install OpenSSL 3
+#### Install OpenSSL 3

 Check the latest version with this command: